tamagui/tamagui/next.md

 - escape hatch for html props `htmlProps` ?
 - optimize regular styled() usage
-- add: dev mode can add data-is to properties if you want
 - pressStyle test
 - variants [number] [any] would be nice
   - instead of any variant: { size: (x: typed) => {} } could be inferred? fully dynamic basically